Konstantin Kisin: Views

-In March 2022 Kisin appeared as a panellist on the first edition of BBC Question Time following the Russian invasion of Ukraine.
-He described feeling shame for his birth country Russia and discussed the bombardment that his family in Ukraine was undergoing.
+In March 2022 Kisin appeared as a panellist on the first edition of BBC Question Time following the Russian invasion of Ukraine, where he described feeling shame for his birth country Russia and discussed the bombardment that his family in Ukraine was undergoing.

 Kisin's 2023 speech at the Oxford Union student debating society in favour of the motion that "Woke Culture HAS Gone Too Far" went viral.
 In the speech, Kisin asserted that "woke culture" stifles free speech, and that reducing climate change was incompatible with reducing poverty in poorer countries.
-An article by Will Lloyd in the New Statesman, praised Kisin's speech as "not banal, not weighed down by predictable culture-war talking points", while concluded that "[a]way from his targets, Kisin’s observations on politics and history are relatively banal".
+An article by Will Lloyd in the New Statesman praised Kisin's speech as "not banal, not weighed down by predictable culture-war talking points", but concluded that "[a]way from his targets, Kisin’s observations on politics and history are relatively banal".

+Writing for The Spectator in 2019, Kisin criticised the use of the term "right-wing" as a "smear for those we disagree with", and described himself as a "Remainer with liberal and centrist views who has only voted Lib Dem or Labour".
+In September 2023, the New Statesman named him as the 46th most influential right-wing figure in British politics.
+Kisin welcomed the election of Donald Trump in 2024, and in 2026, told The Daily Telegraph: "In terms of the people who are addressing the huge challenges I'm talking about, of course Reform are the only ones really doing it properly."

 In a keynote speech in London in late 2023 at the Alliance for Responsible Citizenship, Kisin argued that the moment for restoring Western civilisation is at hand, describing it as "the fight for our lives".
-In September 2023, the New Statesman named him as the 46th most influential right-wing figure in British politics.
-Kisin has repeatedly rejected his characterisation as right-wing, instead describing himself as a "Remainer with liberal and centrist views who has only voted Lib Dem or Labour" and criticised the use of the "right-wing" label as a "smear for those we disagree with".
+Kisin has described the UK as experiencing "major decline", and asserts that UK GDP per capita is lower than it was in 2007.
+In April 2026, he wrote: "As I keep saying over and over, Britain's GDP per capita is lower today than it was in 2007, before the Great Financial Crisis."